raspberrypilearning/dont-fall-in/en/step_1.md

 ## Introduction

-Design and create a top-down view obstacle or platform parkour game.
-Your character will need to jump, hop, glide, bounce or fly to catch a ride on moving platforms and make it to the other side.
+Design and build a top-down view obstacle or platform parkour game.
+Your character will need to jump, hop, glide, bounce or fly to catch a ride on moving platforms and make it to the end.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">**top-down/birds-eye view games**</span> look down on the game from above.
 Sometimes the whole game has this view, other games use top-down views when you enter a design mode.
 Can you think of any games you play that use top-down view?